Arborfield Hall: History

-The manor house, which originally stood on the site, was occupied by the Bullock family from the early 13th century.
-It was acquired by Edmund Standen in 1589 and passed to his son, William Standen, who rebuilt the house in Jacobean style in 1603.
-A stable block was added in 1654.
-The manor house was sold to Pelsant Reeves, a Master in Chancery, in 1730 and it remained in the Reeves family until George Dawson, a descendant, demolished it in 1832.
+The site originally contained a manor house, which was occupied by the Bullock family from the early 13th century.
+This was acquired by Edmund Standen in 1589 and passed to his son, William Standen, who rebuilt the house in the Jacobean style in 1603; a stable block was added in 1654.
+The manor house was sold to Pelsant Reeves, a Master in Chancery, in 1730 and it remained in the Reeves family until a descendant, George Dawson, demolished it in 1832.

 George Dawson commissioned a new hall in 1837 but sold it to Sir John Conroy, Controller of the Household of the Duchess of Kent, in 1842.
 The new hall was bought by Thomas Hargreaves, a businessman who became High Sheriff of Berkshire, in 1855 and it remained in the Hargreaves family until 1926.
 The hall was then bought at auction by the Allsebrook family.

-It was requisitioned by the Royal Air Force during the Second World War and then acquired by the University of Reading after the war: the university demolished it in 1955.
+During the Second World War, the hall was requisitioned by the Royal Air Force.
+It was then acquired by the University of Reading and demolished in 1955.